AFulgens/jDupPur/README.md

 Probably.
 I had a little bit of fun here and there.

-### Why do you litter `final` for everything possible, why is everything possible with streams/lambdas?
+### Why do you litter `final` for everything possible, why is everything possible written with streams/lambdas?

 That's an inside joke.
 Basically just to make extension/debugging as hard as possible.